dolanske/vui/README.md

 - [x] Add generic outline
 - [ ] If something interactive is disabled, add disabled cursor
 - [ ] Make sure all components have their variables localized so that they can be changed on a component level (ugh what a bother)
+- [ ] Make one more test if inline styles vs CSS variables are better
 - [ ] Real life test
   - [ ] Might be useful to build this in the hivecom project
   - [ ] Build an example page with 100% of the components